jfmengels/blog/content/blog/safe-dead-code-removal/index.md

   user.name.first ++ " " ++ String.toUpper user.name.last
 ```

-Here we could **safely** — without changing the behavior of the program — report that the whole declaration of `middleNames` can be removed, `formatMiddleNames(value)` included.
-This might be a mistake on the part of the user because they might have wanted wanted to use `middleNames` but forgot to, so when `elm-review` analyzes your code and it has been run with `--fix`, it will ask the user for confirmation before applying the fix automatically.
-Every `elm-review` fix proposal requires an approval from the user before it gets committed to the file system.
-There is a way to batch them to avoid having the process be too tedious though, which I find people start to use after the tool has gained their trust.
+Here we could **safely** — without changing the behavior of the program — report that the whole declaration of `middleNames` can be removed, `formatMiddleNames(value)` included, and propose to automatically fix it.

 ```elm
 formatUserName user =